diversen/simple-php-translation/README.md

 [https://cloud.google.com/translate/docs/basic/setup-basic](https://cloud.google.com/translate/docs/basic/setup-basic)

-You will need to enable the composer package `google/cloud-translate`
+Then require the composer package `google/cloud-translate`

     composer require google/cloud-translate

 Remember to export the GOOGLE_APPLICATION_CREDENTIALS or you will not be able to run the script.

 ~~~.php

 // same pattern as above for google auto translation.
 use Diversen\Translate\GoogleTranslate;